KSNV: KLRJ-TV: Early years

 Channel 2 was originally assigned by the Federal Communications Commission (FCC) to Henderson, a city south of Las Vegas, when the commission lifted its multi-year freeze on TV station assignments in 1952.
-The action lay unused for nearly a year until it suddenly had two applicants in the span of several weeks.
+The allocation lay unused for nearly a year until it suddenly had two applicants in the span of several weeks.
 The first was the Southwestern Publishing Company, publisher of the Las Vegas Review-Journal, the city's afternoon newspaper.
 In the first television station application filed in the state, Southwestern had applied on August 16, 1950, for channel 8 at Las Vegas.
 When the freeze lifted, more applicants sought channel 8, including Las Vegas Television, a sister company to local radio station KLAS.
 Southwestern Publishing and Las Vegas Television entered into discussions to merge their bids, which fell apart when the talks were reported on the radio.
 That prompted Hank Greenspun, the publisher of the morning Las Vegas Sun, to file for channel 8.
 There were now three applications on file for the one channel.
 At the time, the FCC, seeking to work through a massive backlog of applications, prioritized uncontested channels.
 Southwestern Publishing then filed for channel 2 in Henderson on February 26; one day later, the Boulder City Broadcasting Company, owners of radio station KRAM in Boulder City, joined them, putting every commercial channel in or near Las Vegas in contested status.

 For channel 2, the logjam broke when Boulder City Broadcasting Company withdrew from channel 2 contention so that some of its stockholders could participate in the contest for channel 13.
 The studios and 324 ft transmission tower and antenna were built at a site on Boulder Highway, midway between Henderson and Las Vegas; the new station boasted that its studio was the largest between the Mississippi River and Los Angeles.
 Southwestern Publishing also signed to affiliate channel 2 with NBC.